aoloe/htdocs-blog-ideale/2013-05-17-some_excel_programming.md

 - And if you want to sum the values corresponding to a dropdown list:
       =SUMME(WENN(INDIREKT(ADRESSE(1;SPALTE())):INDIREKT(ADRESSE(ZEILE()-1;SPALTE()))="am";0.7))+
        SUMME(WENN(INDIREKT(ADRESSE(1;SPALTE())):INDIREKT(ADRESSE(ZEILE()-1;SPALTE()))="pm";0.5))
+  This is a "Matrice" operation, so you will have to press ctrl+shift+enter to quit the formula editing.

 - If you want to create some macros, you have to first right click on the toolbar, choose "Menüband anpasen" and in the "Hauptregister" list activate the "Entwicklertools" option.